eaut/efistub/README.md

 ```
 ls -l /boot/efi/EFI/arch
 ```
-### Secure Boot setup

-TODO: bla bla bla

 ### Automatic update of boot images when a new initramfs is generated

-You can update all boot images with after a new kernel was installed with
+You manualy update all boot images after a new kernel was installed with
 ```
 efistub bootctl update
 ```

-Full automation can be done using two systemd files.
+Full automation can be achieved using two systemd files.
 ```
 # 1st  - /etc/systemd/system/efistub-update.path
 [Unit]